jtkristoff/cs553/README.md

 # UIC CS 553 - Fall 2017

+*Note: This is an archive of some material and notes for the distributed systems class I took as part of my first semester as a PhD student.
+This material is very rough, incomplete, and imperfect.
+All errors and faults are my own.
+It is simply a version of some part of the effort and work that went into the class.
+It is for my personal public record and posterity, although maybe it is also of some odd interest to the passerby?
+I found this course to very helpful, pertinent, and enjoyable for my studies.
+The exams were particularly challenging, and the demands of studying for them, preparing for the presenation, and completing a final report along with my other work, teaching, research, and personal life obligations left me wishing there were more hours in the day.*

 [Course Home Page](https://www.cs.uic.edu/~ajayk/c553fa17.html)

 The class presentation was on CRDTs and can be found in the